Your child should play soccer as they will improve balance, strength and learn communication and team play skills.

 • Involvement of the parents

-There are physical, mental and social benefits to playing soccer for children.
-So let’s have a look at the benefit of playing soccer and see if your child should play.
+Let’s have a deeper look at the benefit of playing soccer and see if your child should play.

 Skill and Technique